 In the couple of months since my blog about unemployment has been running on AOL Jobs, I've heard from many people, both across the U.S. and around the world, who are dealing with the unique and sometimes painful challenges of unemployment.

 A lot of us feel very isolated in what we're experiencing, so there's some comfort in knowing that we're not alone.
 It's one thing to read the statistic that there are 23.5 million un- and under-employed people in the U.S., but another thing to actually read and share each other's stories.
 It helps.
+It can also be depressing.
+I've had tears in my eyes while reading emails from some who've shared their stories with me, who've gone through so much more difficult times than I have, whose struggles seem daunting and nearly insurmountable.

 One of these readers wrote of her feelings about chronic joblessness.
 I've written here about the stigma that's frequently associated with unemployment, especially when it becomes long-term, and about the anger that can accompany it; but this woman described these in a way that I haven't been able to shake from my mind.